WombatIndustries/WombatIndustries.github.io/README.md

 Suggested donations are:

- + $35+: Black or Green with either blank face, or "Wombat Industries" as seen in the pictures.
+ + $35+: Black with either blank face, or "Wombat Industries" as seen in the pictures.
  + $40+: You pick the color.
     + I have Green, White, Yellow, Gray, Black, Orange, White, Red and Blue.
  + $50+: Custom lettering (includes custom color)

- Please reach out if you have any crazy ideas!
+ Please reach out if you have any ideas!

 ## How do I join in on this absurd idea?